newtonsart/wordlistgenerator/README.md

 # wordlistgenerator
 A little python program that generates wordlists with a custom password length, custom minimum and maximum number of characters.

+Please do not use this for illegal purposes.

 ## Usage
 ```
 python3 wordlistgenerator <MIN_CHARACTERS> <MAX_CHARACTERS> <OUTPUT FILE>